adcondev/my-learning-notes/RED2000/NOTES.md

 - The new paper for the printer is pretty bad, it has a lot of noise and the print quality is very poor.
 I will need to get better paper to properly test the printing quality.
 - I read about interfaces and structs in Go.
 I need to ensure that I am using them correctly and efficiently.

+- Insane [guide](https://refactoring.guru/es) to understand design patterns in many languages, including Go and Python.
+Worth checking it out and adding it to the resorces repository.
+- I learned about design patterns in Go and how interfaces and structs can be used to implement them.
+I will need to review the patterns and see how they can be applied to our project.
+- I learned about stack and heap memory management, i want to go deeper into garbage colletion in Go.
+Just as general knowledge, i want to understand how memory is managed in Go and how it affects performance.
+- I am starting a side project about microservices in Go.
+I found a book called "gRPC Microservices in Go" that seems pretty good.
+I am really interested in another but related to REST API with Gin framework.

 ---

 ## 🎯 **Current Focus Areas**